-4. Increase the efficiency of rain to overall agricultural development.
+4. Increase the efficiency of rain-fed agriculture, m ax in ize its econom ic returns, and increase its contribution to overall agricultural development.

 5. Encourage crop diversification by introducing high-value cash crops and maximizing integration of plant and livestock production.